-The disputed domain name consists of the Complainant's whole trademark (ArcelorMittal), written in a misspelled way.
-The addition of a hyphen after the first letter ("a") in the disputed domain name is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.
-This is a clear case of typosquatting.
+The disputed domain name consists of the Complainant's trademark (ArcelorMittal), spelled without the letters "lor" in the middle.
+The mere addition of a generic term ("vendas", which means "sales" in Portuguese) in the disputed domain name is not sufficient to escape the finding that the disputed domain name is confusingly similar to the trademark of the Complainant.